-We had a plan to rebuild our BB (browser-based automation) infrastructure.
+We had a plan to rebuild our browser-automation infrastructure.
 It looked solid on first pass.
 Then we ran it through an adversarial review, and it fell apart.

 Here's what v2 looks like after the rebuild.